WazirX/wazirx-api/README.md

     1. `name`: Display text of market
     1. `at`: Timestamp when ticker information is fetched

-If you have any questions regarding APIs please reach out to us at http://support.wazirx.com
+If you have any questions regarding APIs, please reach out to us at http://support.wazirx.com